Trump recognizes Jerusalem as Israel's capital, defying allies, foes

 Pope Francis called for Jerusalem’s status quo to be respected.
 China and Russia expressed concern the move could aggravate Middle East hostilities.

-A statement from the Saudi Royal Court said the Saudi government had expressed “condemnation and deep regret” about the move.

-A spokesman for British Prime Minister Theresa May called the U.S. decision “unhelpful in terms of prospects for peace in the region.”
+British Prime Minister Theresa May said London called the U.S. decision “unhelpful in terms of prospects for peace in the region.”

 The United Nations Security Council is likely to meet on Friday over Trump’s decision, diplomats said on Wednesday.